-About two hours (by car) south of Wind Cave is Bear Butte State Park, which the Lakota refer to as Mato Paha and the Cheyenne call Noahvose.
+About two hours (by car) north of Wind Cave is Bear Butte State Park, which the Lakota refer to as Mato Paha and the Cheyenne call Noahvose.
 Established as a state park in 1961, its namesake igneous rock formation rises over 1,200 feet above the surrounding landscape.
 The Lakota believe the peak is a sacred bear that serves as a sentinel over the plains.

 “Approaching this icon, one is filled with overwhelming joy, anticipation, and hope that prayers will be heard, knowing that one will leave a better person,” says DeCory.
 “For thousands of years travelers came to fast, pray, seek visions, find direction, and receive sacred laws at this volcanic laccolith, where ceremonies are validated, our spiritual beliefs are rooted, and holy pilgrimages are made.”